henry781/tipify/README.md

 ## Polymorphism

-With `discriminatorProperty` and `discriminatorValue`, tipify can manage polymorphism.
+Tipify can manage polymorphism when `discriminatorProperty` and `discriminatorValue` are defined.

 #### Parent class
 ```